Bargain Travel Europe Destinations Guide Budget Europe image

 Visit the Atom Smasher Tunnel in Geneva

-Cern Super Collider Tunnel Mock Up photoThe protons have started to circle through the Switzerland and France countryside and bang into each other after scientists finally managed to turn on the machine following its shut down a year ago.
-The CERN Large Hadron Super Conducting Super Collider in Geneva - recently featured in the movie - Angels & Demons, has finally gotten up and running.
-Now, we have only to wait and see it they create a black hole which would swallow the earth.
-Lots of people hadn't heard of CERN before the Hadron Collider project which is intended to look deeper into the creation processes of the “big bang” that ever before attainable, but the Hadron is only the most recent project at the CERN laboratory.
+Cern Super Collider Tunnel Mock Up photoIt's official - God is in Geneva.
+At least His particle.
+Scientists have discovered the shadow of the Higgs Boson particle, the superglue of the universe in the smashing of sub-atomic protons in the supercollider circle through the Switzerland and France countryside.
+The CERN Large Hadron Super Conducting Super Collider in Geneva - was featured in the movie - Angels & Demons, creating the still fictional anti-matter - but has now added to the vision of the theoretical universe with the Higgs Boson evidence.
+Now, we have yet to see if they create a black hole which will swallow the earth as the Hadron Super Collider looks ever deeper into the creation processes of the “big bang”.
+But the Hadron is only the most recent project at the CERN laboratory.

 Cern Globe Conference Center photoCERN offers a number of possibilities for visiting the facility.
-Individual tours or group tours can be arranged.
+Individual tours or group tours of the facility can be arranged dependent on what projects are underway.
 Lectures and presentations are regularly given in the CERN’s iconic Globe of Science and Innovation, constructed as a venue for film showings, conferences, exhibitions and debates.
-Around the Globe, which is made of wood but has rather the look of a rusted golf ball stuck in the Earth in the light of day, but glows with ethereal energy Globe at Proton Tunnel Cern Site nightwhen the sun goes down, is a replica of the Hadron tunnel and the departure point for tours of the site.
+Around the Globe, which is made of wood but has rather theGlobe at Proton Tunnel Cern Site night look of a rusted golf ball stuck in the Earth in the light of day, but glows with ethereal energy when the sun goes down, is a replica of the Hadron tunnel and the departure point for tours of the site.
 It is suggested that tours are arranged a month or two in advance.
 Tours are of various themes, starting with an introductory presentation on CERN, followed by a film, and a visit to one of the experiments or to one of the above ground smaller accelerators.
 Tour itineraries depend on availability of the areas on the day of the tour.
 Tours are not allowed down into the actual Hadron Collider underground tunnels while it is in operation.

-For spur of the moment visits to CERN, a museum space called the Microcosm is located in the reception visitor center, with multimedia exhibits of science and developments and experiments at the CERN Laboratory.
+While tours are in advance, for spur of the moment visits to CERN, a museum space called the Microcosm is located in the reception visitor center, with multimedia exhibits of science and developments and experiments at the CERN Laboratory.
 The museum and reception is open from 8:15 to 5:45 Monday to Friday and 8:30 to 5pm on Saturday.
 The Microcosm is closed from 12-2.
 The Globe is only open after 2pm.
 Tours and museum admission are free.

-The CERN laboratory campus is a twenty minute tram and bus ride from the Geneva main Cornavin train station.
+The CERN Laboratory campus is a twenty minute tram and bus ride from the Geneva main Cornavin train station.
 Take tram line 14 or 16 from the west side of the station to the end of the tram line and change to bus 56, which stops at the CERN reception building 33.
 Cost is 3 Swiss Francs.
 From the airport, take the bus number 28 from outside the airport to the Hôpital-La Tour stop in Meyrin, then the 56 bus.
 The International Airport of Geneva offers arriving passengers a free "Tout Geneve" ticket, which is good for public transport in the city of Geneva on the day of your arrival only, and must be accompanied by your boarding pass.
 Get it from the automatic ticket machine in the baggage reclaim area.
 By car, you can’t miss the Globe on the main road between the airport and the French border, the facility entrance on the other side of the road. © Bargain Travel Europe

 Web Info